 In conclusion, the path to effective pharmacovigilance is clear: compliance officers must embrace innovative solutions that not only fulfill regulatory obligations but also prioritize patient safety and product integrity.

 For compliance officers, a comprehensive understanding of the PBRER is indispensable, as it directly influences their responsibilities in overseeing and reporting information related to the PBRER.
-The impact of these reports on regulatory compliance is underscored by the obligation for Marketing Authorization Holders (MAHs) to submit them within designated timelines-70 calendar days for shorter intervals and up to 90 days for longer ones.
+The impact of these reports on is underscored by the obligation for Marketing Authorization Holders (MAHs) to submit them within designated timelines-70 calendar days for shorter intervals and up to 90 days for longer ones.
 This organized method not only enhances drug security but also strengthens the pharmaceutical sector's integrity.

 As Stephanie Männicke, a Digital Marketing Specialist, aptly notes, "Pharmacovigilance plays a central role in medicine protection, and the periodic benefit-risk evaluation in Pharmacovigilance enhances this role with structured benefit-risk assessment throughout a product’s lifecycle."
 This statement underscores the critical importance of the PBRER in fostering safer decision-making in drug safety.